jjj333-p/spam-police/README.md

 >
 > You don't need to put anything in `bot.json`, leave it empty
 >
-> This appears to be how the bot SDK saves the sync token and stuff, however it seems to work just fine if I delete this so maybe the code could be changed around to not require it?
+> This appears to be how the bot SDK saves the sync token and stuff.

 6. To install dependencies, run `npm install`